alexrdrgz/devops-challenge-project/README.md

 ## Project Requirement 3

 - **EC2**
+Create an EC2 instance using the following requirements.
     - Size: t3.micro
     - Security Group: Use the SG created in Project requirement 1
     - Storage: 10gb Standard SSD